Lubricate a Mounted Bearing: A How-to Guide

 A crucial part of keeping your mounted bearings functioning at peak efficiency is lubrication.
 This vital process ensures the bearings aren’t wearing excessively or at risk of break down.
 Despite how essential it is, lubrication is easy to get wrong.

 That’s where a maintenance schedule comes in.
 Each mounted bearing will come with instructions.
-Among those instructions is a recommended frequency of lubrication for your specific mounted bearing.
+Among those instructions is a recommended frequency of when to lubricate a mounted bearing.
 Please write it down.
 Put it on your calendar.
 Don’t forget.

 Lubrication is the lifeblood of your mounted bearings.